-When it comes to kitchen remodeling, countertops would be THE most expensive single item in your cart.
+When it comes to kitchen remodeling, countertops are often the most expensive single item in your cart.
 From wood to laminate, from granite to marble, there are so many options to choose from.
-Among all these materials, a lot of people are drawn to marbles because of their jewel-like quality and luxury feel.
-But there are scary stories about stains and scratches, In this post, I will go through the pros and cons of marble countertops, as well as how to avoid the dilemma.
+Among all these materials, many people are drawn to marble because of its jewel-like quality and luxury feel.
+However, there are scary stories about stains and scratches.
+In this post, I will go through the pros and cons of marble countertops, as well as how to avoid the dilemma.

-The truth is there are no other countertops will beat the look of marble.
-Other than the most popular white, grey and black, there are also green, yellow, pink, red and brown marbles.
+The truth is, there are no other countertops that can beat the look of marble.
+Other than the most popular white, grey, and black, there are also green, yellow, pink, red, and brown marbles.
 Because they are quarried from nature, no two slabs are alike.
-Every piece comes in an unique pattern and definitely adds character to your kitchen.
+Every piece comes in a unique pattern and definitely adds character to your kitchen.

-Because marble is formed when limestone is exposed to high pressure and temperatures, so marble is naturally heat resistant to take hot pots and pans.
+Because marble is formed when limestone is exposed to high pressure and temperatures, marble is naturally heat-resistant and can handle hot pots and pans.

-Like all natural stones, marble has very small holes or pores across it’s surface where liquid and air can pass through.
-This means marble is prone to stain agents like citrus, wine, and cinnamon.
+Like all natural stones, marble has very small holes or pores across its surface where liquid and air can pass through.
+This means marble is prone to staining agents like citrus, wine, and cinnamon.

 Don’t give up on Marble just yet

-I know the cons are off-putting, but there are ways to get around it.
+I know the cons are off-putting, but there are ways to get around them.

-If you are scared of stains, don’t get white marble, get a darker one.
-Darker colour with a slightly busier pattern will trick your eye, and hide stains and scratches.
+If you are scared of stains, don’t get white marble; choose a darker one.
+A darker color with a slightly busier pattern will trick your eye and hide stains and scratches.

-Use a proper sealer to seal your marble countertop every 6 month, if you cook often.
-Or seal once a year, if you are not a keen cook.
+Use a proper sealer to seal your marble countertop every six months if you cook often, or seal it once a year if you are not a keen cook.

-I heard a story that an Italian marble supplier showed his clients a 10 years old marble countertop with all kinds of stains and scratches.
+I heard a story that an Italian marble supplier showed his clients a 10-year-old marble countertop with all kinds of stains and scratches.
 He was enthusiastically telling people the stories about each imperfection.
-To him, this piece of marble is a living embodiment of a fuller and a happier life.
+To him, this piece of marble is a living embodiment of a fuller and happier life.